 That’s a lot going on for the first act of a movie and I’ve not even got to the alien threat; turns out Lex Luthor was right about an oncoming alien threat and soon we have Amazons and Atlantean warriors battling Steppenwolf (Ciarán Hinds) a giant dude with a horned helmet who has returned to Earth to retrieve three space McGuffins (The Avengers only had one space McGuffin so already this movie is obviously superior) that he needs to reclaim victory after losing a battle to the Amazon/Atlantean/human alliance five thousand years ago.

-One of the common criticisms of the Marvel movies is their lack of good villains, something they are finally getting better at, but Justice League provides us a villain so terrible that he makes Jesse Eisenberg’s manic pixie Lex Luthor look good by comparison.
-Not only is the CGI used to create him terrible, and I’m not sure why a guy in a horned helmet had to be a total computer generated creation, but he is monumentally boring with absolutely no character development.
-His sole motivation seems to be, “I failed to conqueror the Earth last time and so I’m totally doing it now.”
+One of the common criticisms of the Marvel movies is their lack of good villains, something they are finally getting better at, but Justice League provides us with a villain so terrible that he makes Jesse Eisenberg’s manic pixie Lex Luthor look good by comparison.
+Not only is the CGI used to create him simply terrible, and I’m not sure why a guy in a horned helmet had to be a total computer-generated creation, but he is monumentally boring with absolutely no character development as it seems his sole motivation looks to be “I failed to conqueror the Earth last time and so I’m totally doing it now.”

-Note: Bruce Wayne notes that Flash’s costume is armored with the same materials that is used to protect the space shuttle during re-entry, but if Barry needs this type of protection to keep him from burning up when he engages the Speed Force where is the protection for his face?
+Note: Bruce Wayne notes that Flash’s costume is armoured with the same materials that are used to protect the space shuttle during re-entry but if Barry needs this type of protection to keep him from burning up when he engages the Speed Force where is the protection for his face?

-Justice League is not a terrible movie, and certainly nowhere near as bad as Batman v Superman: Dawn of Justice, but it’s a step back from the fun and engaging outing that was Wonder Woman and does not bode well for further team-up movies.
+Justice League is not a terrible movie it’s just not all that engaging but it’s also nowhere near as bad as Batman v Superman: Dawn of Justice was at times but it’s definitely a step back from the fun and engaging outing that was Wonder Woman and does not bode well for further team-up movies.

 • I still don’t buy the whole world mourning Superman when he never seemed all that beloved in the previous films.